Ko-fi/kofi-wordpress-button/Readme.txt

 == Installation ==

 To install the plugin, please follow the following steps.

+Installation To install the plugin, please follow the following steps.

-1. Upload the plugin files to the `/wp-content/plugins/ko-fi-plugin` directory, or install the plugin through the WordPress plugins screen directly.
+1. Go to ‘Plugins’and click Add New, search for Ko-fi and install the plugin or upload the plugin files to the /wp-content/plugins/Ko-fi-plugin directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the ‘Plugins’ screen in WordPress.
-3. Use the Settings->ko-fi Settings screen to configure the defalut settings
+3. Use the Settings > Ko-fi Settings screen to link to your Ko-fi page and configure the default settings.
-4. Go to 'Widgets' and add a 'Ko-fi button' widget to a Sidebar or widget area
+4. Go to Appearance > Widgets and add a ‘Ko-fi button’ widget to any Sidebar or Widget area.
-5. Customise the tile, description, enter your page code (requires Ko-fi page to be setup) and choose a colour for your button
+5. Override any default settings in the widget.
+6. You can also add your Ko-fi button to any Page or Post using Shortcode [kofi].

 == Frequently Asked Questions ==